thejetjayjay/DomCobb/Outputs/Roadmap Keeper Agent.md

 12. **Status check trigger:** Status check only runs when explicitly requested by user, never automatically.

 13. **Summary regeneration:** Always regenerate Summary after any change to Prioritized, Testing, Backlog, or Delivered sections.

+14. **Date handling:** When adding dates (testing start date, completion date, timestamps), always use the current date in YYYY-MM-DD format.
+If you cannot access the current system date, ask the user for today's date before adding any date.
+Never use dates from examples or hardcoded dates.

 OUTPUT SPEC